savvy-itch/another-tasks-app/README.md

-# Tasks app
+# Another Tasks App

 An Android todo list app with notifications feature.
+Built using Expo/React Native.
+Works offline, no authentication needed.
+Main features include:
+- Creating/editing/deleting tasks for any days;
+- Setting reminder notifications for tasks;
+- Each task has its own editable priority that dictates its placement on the tasks list;
+- Customization: choose theme, font size and app language.

 ## Get started